core doctests require a separate invocation (package name shadows stdlib `core`):

 proto::scheduler::jobs - Job Tracker

-File: backend/proto/src/scheduler/jobs.rs Run: cargo test -p proto
+File: backend/scheduler/src/jobs.rs Run: cargo test -p proto

 JobTracker is a dual-queue (pending + active) that tracks jobs through their lifecycle.
 Tests exercise the state machine directly without any async runtime.